 Grodal, Stine, Michel Anteby and Audrey L. Holm.
 Forthcoming “Achieving Rigor in Qualitative Analysis: The Role of Active Categorization in Theory Building” – Academy of Management Review

 Anteby, Michel* and Audrey L. Holm* “Expert-Audience Disconnects and the Reshaping of Expertise: U.S. Puppeteers move from Stage to Screen” (*equal contribution of authors)

-Holm, Audrey L. “Mobilizing the unemployable” – Ethnographic study to understand the conditions under which workforce intermediaries help returning citizens transition from prison to work roles
+Holm, Audrey L. “Mobilizing the unemployable” – Ethnographic study to understand the conditions under which workforce intermediaries help returning citizens transition from prison to work roles (data analysis)

 Holm, Audrey L. “Social Support, Callings and Resilience” – Theory paper exploring the role of social support and communities in jobs experienced as a calling